LG and Enphase Solar Batteries

 Here in New England, the top reasons to add a battery to your solar system are backup power for when the grid goes down and to shift the power you generate from the sun during the day to evening hours.
 After all, the number of grid outages over the last 10 years has increased over 14% and the cost of electricity has been going through the roof.

-We recommend both the Generac PWRcell and the Enphase IQ Battery over the perhaps better-known Tesla Powerwall.
+As far as solar batteries go, we recommend both the Enphase IQ Battery 5P and the LG Home 8 Energy Storage System over the perhaps better-known Tesla Powerwall.
 The best choice for you depends on your primary objective for buying a battery and what sort of situations you are trying to address.

 Regardless, most solar batteries will qualify for the 30% Federal Income Tax Credit.
 And both of the batteries we offer, depending on where you live, can also qualify for a special battery incentive program from your utility.
 If it is available to you, signing up is your option but joining can earn you thousands of dollars over the first years of ownership, helping to offset the initial cost of your battery system.